 Glenwood Springs, Colorado

-It may still be winter in the Rocky Mountains, but you can warm up with a visit to the area’s natural hot springs: Glenwood Springs Resort, Iron Mountain Hot Springs, and Yampah Spa and Vapor Caves, where visitors can enjoy the only natural geothermal steam bath in the world.
-The adventurous can also hike to the gorgeous Hanging Lake or explore the Glenwood Caverns before the summer crowds set in.
-April also brings the start of river rafting season.
-Although spring comes earlier here than other ski towns (and there’s no dreaded “mud season” due to Glenwood’s lower elevation), the mountains still provide ample opportunity for spring skiing if you visit in March or early April.
-Stay downtown at the historic but totally modern Hotel Denver for around $160 a night.
-If you are up for skiing, make sure these top 13 resorts you need to visit in 2020 are on your list.
+It may still be winter in the Rocky Mountains, but you can warm up with a visit to the area’s natural hot springs: Glenwood Hot Springs Resort, Iron Mountain Hot Springs and Yampah Spa and Vapor Caves, where visitors can enjoy the only natural geothermal steam bath in North America.
+The adventurous can also explore Glenwood Caverns before the summer crowds set in or take advantage of river rafting season, which starts in April.
+Although spring comes earlier here than in other ski towns (and there’s no dreaded “mud season,” thanks to Glenwood’s lower elevation), the mountains still provide ample opportunity for spring skiing if you visit in March or early April.

-It’s hard to beat Savannah for historic charm, with its cobblestone streets, antebellum architecture, haunting cemeteries, and Spanish moss-draped on trees.
-Visit in spring before the crushing heat of summer rolls in, and just as its lush gardens start to bloom.
-Plus, deals on rates abound, with many rooms for around $200 a night, including Homewood Suites right on the Savannah River.
-But although it’s not a classic spring break destination, keep an eye on Savannah’s spring festival schedule, including the Tour of Homes and Gardens (March 26 to 29) and the Savannah Music Festival (March 26 to April 11), as hotel availability may be harder to come by.
-Cap off a visit to the city with outdoor excursions to surrounding wildlife refuges, or head to the coast to enjoy the beach on Tybee Island.
-If you’re looking to save even more, check out Instagram-worthy staycation ideas for spring break.
+It’s hard to beat Savannah for vintage appeal, what with its cobblestone streets, pre–Civil War architecture, haunting cemeteries and Spanish moss draped on trees.
+Plus, Savannah is perfect before the crushing heat of summer rolls in and just as its lush gardens start to bloom.
+After all, it’s one of America’s most beautiful places to visit in the spring.
+But keep an eye on Savannah’s spring festival schedule, including the Tour of Hidden Gardens (April 14 and 15) and the Savannah Music Festival (March 23 to April 8), as the city might get a bit more crowded.
+Cap off a visit to Savannah with outdoor excursions to surrounding wildlife refuges, or head to the coast to enjoy the beach on Tybee Island.

 Myrtle Beach, South Carolina